luizgiacomossi/optimizationController6dof/README.md

-    calculatesMse.m                 - Calculates the mean squared error (MSE) of a simulation. designController6DoF.m          - Designs a flight controller for a 6DoF UAV analiticly using on the flight system requirements. designControllerOptimization.m  - Designs a flight controller for a 6DoF UAV based on the PSO optimization algorithm. drone_6dof.slx                  - UAV Simulink model
+    calculatesMse.m                 - Calculates the mean squared error (MSE) of a simulation. designController6DoF.m          - Designs a flight controller for a 6DoF UAV analiticly using on the flight system requirements. designControllerOptimization.m  - Designs a flight controller for a 6DoF UAV based on the PSO optimization algorithm.
+The cost of a iteration is calculated by the function costFunPSO" drone_6dof.slx                  - UAV Simulink model
     getDroneDynamics6DoF.m          - get UAV dynamics parameters.
     getRequirements6DoF.m :         - loads the requirements to design the flight controller.